Harm reduction information for people who use substances, overdose prevention services and supervised consumption sites and social services.

 - If you are awaiting your next order to arrive and are temporarily low on any supplies, connect to your local Harm Reduction Coordinator.
 Individuals can also be referred to nearby existing sites by using the site finder.

-Overdose prevention sites and supervised consumption sites are also exempt from this order, as they are clinical spaces that provide an essential service so service delivery should continue as much as possible.
+Overdose prevention sites and supervised consumption sites are exempt from the Provincial Health Officer’s order of no gatherings, as they are clinical spaces providing essential services.
+Service delivery should continue as much as possible.

-- Encourage respiratory etiquette (cough or sneeze into elbow sleeve, dispose tissues properly)
+- Encourage respiratory etiquette (e.g. cough or sneeze into elbow or sleeve, dispose of tissues properly)